1900 Galveston hurricane: Rebuilding

 Survivors set up temporary shelters in surplus United States Army tents along the shore.
 They were so numerous that observers began referring to Galveston as the "White City on the Beach".
 In the first two weeks following the storm, approximately 17,000 people resided in these tents, vacant storerooms, or public buildings.
 Others constructed so-called "storm lumber" homes, using salvageable material from the debris to build shelter.
 The building committee, with a budget of $450,000, opened applications for money to rebuild and repair homes.
 Accepted applicants were given enough money to build a cottage with three 12 by 12 ft rooms.
 By March 1901, 1,073 cottages were built and 1,109 homes had been repaired.

 Winifred Bonfils, a young journalist working for William Randolph Hearst, was the first reporter on the line at the hurricane's ground zero in Galveston.
 She delivered an exclusive set of reports and Hearst sent relief supplies by train.
 By September 12, Galveston received its first post-storm mail.
 The next day, basic water service was restored, and Western Union began providing minimal telegraph service.
 Within three weeks of the storm, cotton was again being shipped out of the port.

-A number of cities, businesses, organizations, and individuals made monetary donations toward rebuilding Galveston.
+Numerous cities, businesses, organizations, and individuals made monetary donations toward rebuilding Galveston.
 By September 15, less than one week after the storm struck Galveston, contributions totaled about $1.5 million.
 More than $134,000 in donations poured in from New York City alone.
 Five other major cities - St. Louis, Chicago, Boston, Pittsburgh, and Philadelphia - had also donated at least $15,000 by September 15.
 By state, the largest donations included $228,000 from New York, $67,000 from Texas, $56,000 from Illinois, $53,000 from Massachusetts, and $52,000 from Missouri.
 Contributions also came from abroad, such as from Canada, Mexico, France, Germany, England, and South Africa, including $10,000 each from Liverpool and Paris.
 Andrew Carnegie made the largest personal contribution, $10,000, while an additional $10,000 was donated by his steel company.

 It was one of those monstrosities of nature which defied exaggeration and fiendishly laughed at all tame attempts of words to picture the scene it had prepared.
 The churches, the great business houses, the elegant residences of the cultured and opulent, the modest little homes of laborers of a city of nearly forty thousand people; the center of foreign shipping and railroad traffic lay in splinters and debris piled twenty feet above the surface, and the crushed bodies, dead and dying, of nearly ten thousand of its citizens lay under them.